Co-Module Leader – Access Arrangements Course, Private DSA Assessor

 Q: Why study Access Arrangements?

-The AAC can be taken either as a one day intensive course, delivered live online or via self-paced online study, which provides maximum flexibility.
+The AAC comes after CCET.
+It can be taken either as a one day intensive course, delivered live online or via self-paced online study, which provides maximum flexibility.
 It teaches not just the JCQ regulations, Equality Act and administration relevant to exam access covered, but also how to administer tests.
-It qualifies those completing the course, after the CCET, with CPT3A.
+It leads to the CPT3A qualification.

 Q: What can someone who has taken this course offer?